-Iran has signaled its desire to avoid full-out war with the U.S. But the underlying conflict between the two nations remains, and Tehran has other options.
+Iran has signaled a desire to avoid full-out war with the United States.
+But the conflict between the two nations remains, and Tehran has other options.

 President Donald Trump’s assassination of the second most powerful man in Iran has eliminated a formidable U.S. enemy, but it could set off a spiral of revenge and possibly a war that no one wants.